Introduction

 - At the Chamfer/Elevation/Fillet/Thickness/Width/<First corner>: prompt, pick a point somewhere in the lower left of the drawing area.

-- At the Other corner: prompt, enter a relative co-ordinate using the appropriate drawing sheet dimensions, type @420,297 and right click orat the keyboard.
+- At the Other corner: prompt, enter a relative co-ordinate using the appropriate drawing sheet dimensions, type @420,297 and right click or

 Drawing Scaled ISO Sheets